Published on December 14th, 2009 | by Susan Kraemer14

 It turns out that limestone caverns might be the cheapest and best option for carbon neutral data-center cooling, because by nature limestone can absorb 1.5 BTUs per square foot for free.
 And data centers need lots of energy for cooling.

-So this time we’re taking computers back in there with us.
-Or rather we’re leaving them down there.
-At least the data centers, that is.
 An experiment in data center energy efficiency has been going on for six months to find the best way to use the natural conditions and engineering designs to make the perfect environment for electronic documents at Iron Mountain.

 The goal of Iron Mountain CEO Charles Doughty is to create low cost and energy-efficient data centers in Room 48, 22 stories down inside Iron Mountain, in a 145 acre space in a 1,000-acre abandoned limestone mine.